 When creating content, drafts are often filled with comments like “add a link here” or “rewrite it to make it easier to read.”
 When using Google docs, you can add comments easily and quickly.
 Different people who have access to a document can add their comments, edit them, and make sure that a new version addresses previous suggestions.

 As you can see, Google Docs is undoubtedly an excellent solution for everyone who needs web content.
-However, working with Google Docs also has a downside: when you need to get your content into WordPress, things can get messy.
+However, working with Google Docs also has a downside: things can get messy when getting your content into WordPress.

 Let’s say your writer writes an article for your website.
 They prepare a draft and send you a link to Google Docs so that you can approve it or suggest any changes.

 After this, you might want to simply copy the content from the Google Docs documents and paste it into the WordPress editor.
-This is where the problems start because such a simple solution will lead to numerous formatting issues.
+Unfortunately, the problems start because such a simple solution will lead to numerous formatting issues.

-The first issue most people notice is that WordPress adds unnecessary line breaks between paragraphs, even though they’re only was one line break in Google Docs.
+Most people notice that WordPress adds unnecessary line breaks between paragraphs, even though they’re only one line break in Google Docs.
 However, this is not the only problem.

 If you check out the code view of the text itself, you will see lines with unnecessary code that have been added by WordPress for some reason.
 It might seem that extra line breaks can be added by merely using .